Skeleton-Army/Marrow/README.md

 # Marrow

-**Marrow** is a lightweight library that focuses on two main goals:
+**Marrow is an open-source library built to turn your robot from a deterministic machine into an intelligent powerhouse.**

-1. **Automation -** allowing robots to act intelligently and respond to changing conditions on the field.
+With Marrow, instead of simply following pre-programmed instructions, your robot can react and adapt in real-time to what's happening on the field.
-2. **Developer tools -** making code easier to write, adjust, and maintain.
+Marrow also provides powerful developer tools that simplify setup, testing, and managing complex robot logic - so you can focus on building intelligent behaviors.

-Read [the documentation](https://skeleton-army.gitbook.io/marrow) for more info.
+Read [the documentation](https://marrow.skeletonarmyftc.com/) for more info.